katzenjens/lcd32/README.md

-# Waveshare 3.2 / 3.5 inch TFT (and clones) driver
+# Waveshare 3.2 / 3.5 inch TFT GPIO (and clones) driver
 # for Raspberry PI Zero to 4 under Debian 13 Trixie
 works in text console, desktop and KlipperScreen.